jbgithub22/ethereum_alchemy_pipeline/docs/README.md

 Exploration of other data sources, and new data products from these new data sources. ie: X/TikTok sentiment data sources and delivering a sentiment analysis front-end.

 ### Phase 5 - Maintenance Phase
 Patches and red-teaming on integrity of data pipeline.
+Cost-benefit analysis of version upgrades.